The Diet Chef

 Wrapping It All Up

-Well, that's how to make pan seared halibut that can rival any fine-dining seafood restaurant.
+Well, that's how to cooke pan seared halibut that can rival any fine-dining seafood restaurant.

 This quick and simple recipe for halibut is the one I find myself coming back to over and over again.